 While coming back from Mysore to Bangalore, we found an enormous field full of sunflowers right beside the highway.
 Needless to say, we wanted to take a break from the long drive and spend some time amidst the sunflowers.
 The entire field looked like a painting with tall sunflowers swaying in the wind with the blurry outline of green hills in the backdrop.

-Visiting flower fields always puts a smile on my face as flowers instantly lift my mood up!
-They chase away anxieties and worries, filling me with cheerfulness.
+The thought of visiting flower fields always puts a smile on my face.
+Flowers have a calming effect on me – chasing away any worries circling my mind, filling me with cheerfulness.
 Every photo of the sunflowers that I captured on my camera is like poetry in a frame.
 No wonder the vibrant strong sunflowers are a constant source of inspiration for many poets.

 “I want to be like a sunflower so that even on the darkest days I will stand tall and find the sunlight.”Unknown